Spin shuttling in a silicon double quantum dot: Model for charge and spin shuttling

-The form and strength of the spin-orbit-interaction $A$ strongly depend on the geometry of the DQD relative to the crystal lattice \cite{doi:10.1146/annurev-conmatphys-030212-184248,PhysRevLett.119.176807}.
-Choosing silicon as host material and the confinement of the quantum well along the $[001]$-axis of the crystal yields the SOI-matrix
+The form and strength of the spin-orbit-interaction strongly depend on the geometry of the DQD relative to the crystal lattice \cite{doi:10.1146/annurev-conmatphys-030212-184248,PhysRevLett.119.176807}: The parameters $a$ and $s$ depend on the angles between the axes $x$, $z$ and the axes $x'$, $z'$ via $R$ and on the orientation of the DQD-axis in the $x'$-$y'$-plane through $\vec{\hat{d}}$.
+For the chosen confinement direction $\alpha_R$ and $\beta_D$ enter via the SOI-matrix